rastabrane/CustomElements/README.md

 ### Polyfill Notes

-The polyfill parses `<element>` tags and handles element upgrades _asynchronously_.
-To know when the polyfill has finished all start up tasks, listen to the `WebComponentsReady` event on `document` or `window`.
+The polyfill handles element upgrades _asynchronously_.
+To know when it has finished all of its start up tasks, listen to the `WebComponentsReady` event on `document` or `window`.

 Example: